Dyealex/FirstProject/README.md

 ```
 first header | other header
 ------------ |-------------
-Cell One crap| Cell 2 crap
+Cell One crap| Cell 2 crap|
-1st Column crap|
+1st Column crap| 2nd Column crap
-Is this a table or not????
+Is this a table or not???? |It is a table.
-2nd Column crap
-It is a table.